Szucs-Zsolt/python-mysql-csv/README.md

 After the program connected to the database it will show its tables.
 The user can select which one of them should be saved in csv format.
-Each table will be written into a csv file using its own name.
+Each table will be written into a separate csv file using the name of the table.

 # Installation
 1. Cloning GitHub repository